dmitry-uraev/mkdocs-multisource-docs/README.md

 ## License

-The `mkdocs_multisource_docs` plugin is open-source and can be used freely in any project.
+The `mkdocs-multisource-docs` plugin is open-source and can be used freely in any project.
 However, please provide attribution by linking back to the original repository.

 ---